msymeonides/Migrate3D/README.md

 ### Segments

 The Segments input file should be a .csv with five columns (or four for 2D data): object ID, time, X, Y, and Z coordinates.
 Please ensure that column headers are in the first row of the .csv file input.
 Note that the Time column is expected to contain a "real" time value (e.g. number of seconds), not just the number of timepoints elapsed.
+If an object has non-consecutive timepoints assigned to it (i.e. if an object's track has gaps), the object will be dropped and not analyzed at all, unless the interpolation formatting option is used.
+The IDs of dropped objects will be reported in the GUI message box.
+If interpolation is enabled, any missing timepoints will be linearly interpolated and the object will be used as normal.

 ### Categories